mannycolon/reduxTodoList/README.md

 # reduxTodoList
-redux implementation of a Todo List react  app
+React Todo List app with the Redux architecture

 To run
 ---